 The Charles Theatre is located at 1711 N. Charles Street, less than two blocks north of Penn Station in beautiful Baltimore, MD.

-Parking is available across the street in the lot and gargage.
-It is $2 for 3 hours, Street parking may also be available.
+Parking is available across the street in garage.
+It is $3 for 3 hours.
+Street parking may also be available.

 The Charles Theatre box office accepts cash, checks and credit cards.

 Gift cards are available for purchase at our box office which opens daily at 1pm or we also offer eGift cards here.